jacky-lee/r1-connect-demo-Android-1/README.md

 	client_key – You will need to enter the App Key you received when creating your app on R1 Connect (it ‘s found under Dev Tools -> Keys & Secrets)

-	only_analytics – when set to “true” it saves events.
-This means that “push notifications” will be disabled, pushEnable() and pushDisable() methods in your code will have no effect, but all events will still be saved for analytics.

 	enable_push – this defaults to “true” and it will enable push notifications or disable push notifications after you start your application.
 You change these settings later in your code.

 	disable_sdk_location - when set to “true” it disables the use of sdk tracking location.
 It is useful if you want to use your own tracking location.
 You can pass a location object like so: R1Emitter.getInstance().trackLocation(location);